Searching for Rigidity in Algebraic Starscapes

 In what follows, we visually explore the set of complex numbers that are roots of monic polynomials with integer coefficients, the so-called \emph{algebraic integers}.
 The creation and study of plots of algebraic integers has a rich and collaborative history, bringing together pure and computational mathematics with digital art.
 These images exhibit deep relationships between geometry and arithmetic, and serve as invitations to explore the mysterious patterns lying within the integers, while attempts to explain the visual structure in these plots have inspired deep research programs.

-Dating back to the early 90s, Odlyzko and Poonen \cite{OdPo93} observed fractal-like behavior in plots of algebraic integers given by polynomials with coefficients of 0 or 1, using these plots as a jumping off point to prove a number of interesting theorems about the set of such numbers.
+Dating back to the early 90s, Odlyzko and Poonen \cite{OdPo93} observed fractal-like patterns in plots of algebraic integers given by polynomials with coefficients of 0 or 1, using these plots as a jumping off point to prove a number of interesting theorems about the set of such numbers.
 Later, Christiensen \cite{Ch06} produced an extremely detailed plot of algebraic integers from a larger coefficient range, coloring the plane according to densities of algebraic integers.
-What followed was an even higher resolution image by Sam Derbyshire, inspiring a Scientific American writeup \cite{SciAm}.
-These images were studied and disseminated further by Baez \cite{Baez11}, who commented on their analytic properties and fractal-like behaviors and drawing connections to Julia sets.
+What followed was an even higher resolution image by Sam Derbyshire, inspiring an article in Scientific American \cite{SciAm}.
+These images were studied and disseminated further by Baez \cite{Baez11}, who commented on their analytic properties and fractal-like behaviors, and drew connections to Julia sets.